Serge Pizzorno

-Sergio Lorenzo "Serge" Pizzorno (born 15 December 1980) is a British guitarist, singer and songwriter, best known for his work with the rock band Kasabian.
-He is Kasabian's primary songwriter since the departure of co-composer Christopher Karloff in 2006, and also the band's co-lead singer, and later being the sole lead singer following the 2020 sacking of Tom Meighan.
+Sergio Lorenzo "Serge" Pizzorno (born 15 December 1980) is an English musician, singer, songwriter, artist, and record producer.
+He is best known as the co-founder, guitarist, and second vocalist of the rock band Kasabian, for whom he became the primary songwriter after the departure of Christopher Karloff in 2006 and the sole vocalist following the firing of Tom Meighan in 2020.
 He is also a member of Loose Tapestries alongside Noel Fielding and fellow Kasabian member Tim Carter, a group put together to produce music for Fielding's TV series Noel Fielding's Luxury Comedy.

-Biography
+Early life

-Pizzorno's paternal grandfather emigrated from Genoa, Italy, to England and settled in Leicester.
-Despite being brought up in the city, Pizzorno was born in Newton Abbot, Devon because his mother liked the hospital.
-He originally had intentions to start a career in football, and said that "I told my careers adviser I wanted to be centre forward for Leicester City".
-He also supports Genoa CFC, as his uncle Gianni, born in Genoa, took him to the Luigi Ferraris Stadium when he was a child.
+Sergio Lorenzo Pizzorno was born in Newton Abbot on 15 December 1980.
+His Italian paternal grandfather moved to England from Genoa and settled in Leicester, where Pizzorno was raised.
+He has said that the only reason he was born in Newton Abbot is because his mother liked the hospital there.
+He originally intended to become a footballer, telling his careers adviser that he wanted to be "centre forward for Leicester City".
+He also began supporting Genoa CFC after his uncle took him to the Luigi Ferraris Stadium when he was visiting the family in Italy as a child.

-Kasabian

-Pizzorno is not fond of Kasabian being compared to similar, older bands, including Oasis and The Stone Roses.
-He says "The foreign fans listen to the music more and don't call us The Stone Roses or anything.
-I think they get us for who we are, especially in France and places like that.
-There's no baggage like in the UK."
-Pizzorno has also expressed admiration for Damon Albarn, the frontman of Oasis' rival Britpop band Blur.